Our educational approach is child-centred and fosters a love of learning based on intrinsic motivation.

 Transition to Preschool

-- Our Transition to Preschool classrooms are open daily to children from 8:45am to 3:15pm.
+- Our Transition to Preschool classrooms are open daily, 48 weeks a year, to children from 8:30am to 3:00pm.

-- Child Care Subsidy is now applicable for this program.
+- Child Care Subsidy is applicable for this program for eligible families.

 Preschool & Kindergarten

 (From 3 years)

 - Our Stage 1 classrooms are open daily, 48 weeks a year, to all children from 8:30am to 3:00pm.